extjwnl/extjwnl/SECURITY.md

 ## Reporting a Vulnerability

-Please message @autayeu with details and mitigation proposals.
+Please message aliaksandr-at-autayeu-dot-com with details and mitigation proposals.
 The project is in maintenance mode and the updates are released on best effort basis.